sl1453/sl1453.github.io/_posts/2023-05-26-What's it like to see a psychotherapist?.md

   > ![A track runway (Original Photo)][runway2](Claire's Original Photo)

 ### Alright, it's easier said than done.
 Only those who have been through it know.
-That's why this article doesn't preach, it only offers practical tips!
+This article does not intend to preach, it only offers practical tips!

 ---